 Supply Chain Predictions 2020

-Industry insiders look to the future, and offer advice and strategies to help you successfully navigate the year ahead.
+Industry leaders look to the future, offering advice and strategies to help you successfully navigate the year ahead.

 Expect maximized capacity and minimized empty miles.

 We will see a more concerted effort to reduce waste in the supply chain.
 Eliminating empty miles and excess carbon dioxide emissions will become a bigger focus for smaller companies as larger organizations use it as criteria when selecting supply chain partners.